-The assessing organization prepares three case studies to demonstrate adherence to QAF and its fundamental principles (A.1.).
-More specifically:
+The assessing organization prepares at least one case study to demonstrate adherence to QAF and its fundamental principles (A.1.).
+More specifically, either:

-- two comprehensive case studies should focus on QAF's assessment procedure (A.2.); - one comprehensive case study should focus on QAF's alternative assessment procedure for applicants without access to verifiable documentation (A.3.).
+- one comprehensive case study should focus on QAF's assessment procedure (A.2.); and/or - one comprehensive case study should focus on QAF's alternative assessment procedure for applicants without access to verifiable documentation (A.3.).

-All three case studies must:
+All case studies must:

-• cover at least three different issuing education systems outside Canada;
+- cover different issuing education systems outside Canada; - be anchored to a process that both situates the applicant's international academic credential in the context of the relevant issuing education system outside Canada, and also determines whether the academic credential is comparable to an academic credential issued within at least one of the 13 provincial and territorial education systems in Canada, taking into consideration the levels, types, and particular characteristics of academic credentials typically found in Canada;

-- be anchored to a process that both situates the applicant's international academic credential in the context of the relevant issuing education system outside Canada, and also determines whether the academic credential is comparable to an academic credential issued within at least one of the 13 provincial and territorial education systems in Canada, taking into consideration the levels, types, and particular characteristics of academic credentials typically found in Canada;6 - use different disciplines and levels of credentials (e.g., secondary through doctorate levels, academic or vocational/career programs); - describe how the assessment procedure (i.e., A.2, A.3) was interpreted and applied; - provide a list of reference works and documentation used to support the assessment procedure; - describe the resulting assessment outcome and its justification; - provide the template(s) used to document the resulting assessment outcome and to communicate the outcome to the applicant; - provide any additional details, if applicable.
+- use different disciplines and levels of credentials (e.g., secondary through doctorate levels, academic or vocational/career programs); - describe how the assessment procedure (i.e., A.2, A.3) was interpreted and applied; - provide a list of reference works and documentation used to support the assessment procedure; - describe the resulting assessment outcome and its justification; - provide the template(s) used to document the resulting assessment outcome and to communicate the outcome to the applicant; - provide any additional details, if applicable.